 Ninth step: Use a small spoon to make same sized scoops of dough that you finish with rolling in your hands.
 I managed to make 16 balls from this mixture

-Tenth step: Make a coating mixture by combining 1 tsp of cocoa powder and 1 tsp of rosehip powder.
+Tenth step: Make a coating mixture by combining 1 teaspoon of cocoa powder and 1 teaspoon of rosehip powder.
 Mix it well.

 Eleventh step: Roll the protein balls in the coating mixture or use the sieve to cover the balls with the mixture

 Twelfth step: Keep it in the fridge before serving